nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Artistic addressbook (ArB) is a **desktop app for artists, meant to help with managing clients and project information**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ArB can get your contact and project management tasks done faster than traditional GUI apps.
+Artistic Addressbook (ArB) is a **desktop app for artists, meant to help with efficiently managing clients and project information**.
+It is optimized for use via keyboard commands that you can enter quickly and easily while displaying your data in an appealing and well-organised visual format so you can always find what you need.
+If you can type fast, ArB can get your client and project management tasks done faster than other applications that only use the mouse.

 ## **Table of Contents**
 {:toc}